kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 ### Character: `:`

-`:` is the indicator for a Keyword which is an interned string that provides fast comaprison and lower memory overhead.
+`:` is the indicator for a Keyword which is an interned string that provides fast comparison and lower memory overhead.

 ```clojure
 user=> (type :test)
 clojure.lang.Keyword
 ```

-Alternativley you can use `keyword` to create a keyowrd from a string
+Alternativley you can use `keyword` to create a keyword from a string

 ```clojure
 user=> (keyword "test")